jjvanzon/JJs-Reference-Architecture/Layers.md

 Because the architecture is multi-platform, the labels in the diagram are actually too specific:

-- ‘DB’ can actually be any __data store__ – that is the proper term for it: ‘data store’: an XML file, flat file or even just in-memory data.
+- 'DB' can actually be any __data store__ – that is the proper term for it: 'data store': an XML file, flat file or even just in-memory data.
-- ‘NHibernate’ can be an any __persistence technology__: another ‘ORM’ (‘object relational mapper’), like Entity Framework, a technology similar to NHibernate.
+- 'NHibernate' can be an any __persistence technology__: another 'ORM' ('object relational mapper'), like Entity Framework, a technology similar to NHibernate.
 The persistence technology can also be simply writing to the file system, or an XML API, or SqlClient with which you can execute raw SQL.

 Presentation Layer